sofro1988/rock-scissors-paper/README.md

 # rock-scissors-paper
-V1 of the classical game rock-scissors-paper one shot, win or lose
+V2 of the classical game rock-scissors-paper
+5 rounds. try to do your best to defeat the computer